-one-class Support Vector Machine
+one-class Support Vector Machines

-The version of the Support Vector Machine model used to solve anomaly detection problems.
-The Oracle Data Mining programmatic interfaces implement the one-class algorithm as classification.
+The version of Support Vector Machines used to solve anomaly detection problems.
+The algorithm performs classification without a target.

 Orthogonal Partitioning Clustering

 An Oracle proprietary clustering algorithm that creates a hierarchical grid-based clustering model, that is, it creates axis-parallel (orthogonal) partitions in the input attribute space.
 The algorithm operates recursively.
 The resulting hierarchical structure represents an irregular grid that tessellates the attribute space into clusters.